npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 Parameter                | Description                                                                                          | Default
 ------------------------ | ---------------------------------------------------------------------------------------------------- | ----------
 Options                  | Specifies any valid [PostgreSQL connection options](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-OPTIONS), surrounded by single ticks.
-Introduced in 5.0. |
+Introduced in 5.0. | PGOPTIONS
 Application Name         | The optional application name parameter to be sent to the backend during connection initiation.      |
 Enlist                   | Whether to enlist in an ambient TransactionScope.                                                    | true
 Search Path              | Sets the schema search path.                                                                         |
-Client Encoding          | Gets or sets the client_encoding parameter.
-Introduced in 3.1.                                       |
+Client Encoding          | Gets or sets the client_encoding parameter.                                                          | PGCLIENTENCODING
-Timezone                 | Gets or sets the session timezone, PGTZ environment variable can be used instead.
-Introduced in 3.3. |
+Timezone                 | Gets or sets the session timezone.                                                                   | PGTZ
 EF Template Database     | The database template to specify when creating a database in Entity Framework.                       | template1
 Load Table Composites    | Load table composite type definitions, and not just free-standing composite types.                   | false